julianusti/rps/README.md

 **Attention 1**: when you see `$` or `$$` in this project, don't worry, it's not `jQuery`.
 It's just a named wrappers for `document.querySelector` and `document.querySelectorAll`.

 **Attention 2**: the main focus of this `rps` implementation covers architecturual aspects.
-Therefore, UI part was is really basic, without any css.
+Therefore, UI part is really basic, without any css.
 If you need css as a part of this assesment, let me know and I'll implement it.

 ## Project Structure